-When activated, the dealer will not be able to place a bid that would make the total tricks bid equal to the amount of cards dealt in the round.
+When activated, the dealer cannot place a bid that would make the total bids equal to the number of cards dealt in the round.
 With hook enabled, at-least one person will not be able to successfully complete their bid.

 When activated, bidding will happen simultaneously, staying anonymous until all bids have been placed.
 When switched off, bidding will happen in a turn-based manner, with the bids available for other players to see and use that information to smartly make your own bid .

 Maximum cards dealt

-The maximum number of cards dealt can be either a default setting (10 cards for 5 players or less, 8 cards for 6 players and 7 cards for 7 players), a blanket standard of seven cards, or the maximum possible in the deck.
-For example, if there are few players, more cards can be dealt as the maximum-sized hand and vice versa.
-(E.g. 3 players would receive 17 cards).
+Players can determine the maximum number of cards dealt in three ways: a default setting (10 cards for 5 players or less, 8 cards for 6 players and 7 cards for 7 players), a blanket standard of seven cards, or the maximum possible cards dealt using all cards from the deck.

 When activated, trump suits will be determined in a fixed pattern for each round.
 The choices are Spades, Diamonds, Clubs then Hearts (SDCH); Clubs, Diamonds, Hearts then Spades (CDHS); or Clubs, Diamonds, Hearts, Spades then No Trump (CDHSN); or Spades, Diamonds, Clubs, Hearts then No Trump (SDCHN); or always Spades.
 If not activated, trump suits will be selected by drawing the next card from the deck after all hands have been dealt for that round.

 Successful Zero Bid

-You can alter the points awarded for when a zero trick bid is successful.
+Players can alter the points awarded for when a zero trick bid is successful.
 The default is 10.
-Alternative options are: 5; 5 + Cards; 10 + Cards.
-For example, if a player bids zero, and takes zero tricks, they would be awarded 10 points in the default setting.
-Or if the setting was 10 + Cards and he held 3 cards, he would score 13 for a successful zero bid.
+Alternative options are: 5; 1; 0; 5 + Cards; 10 + Cards.

 Double when All

-You can alter the points deducted for an unsuccessful trick bid for when the tricks were too many or too few.
-The default for both is Taken.
+You can alter the points deducted for an unsuccessful trick bid for when the tricks were too many.
+The default is Taken.
 Alternative options are: Zero, Bid - Taken, 2 x (Bid - Taken), 3 x (Bid - Taken), 10 x (Bid - Taken), -(Bid - Taken)², -Taken.